Transforming Trevone House

 As of January 2019, Gloucestershire had 697 children in care and this number is increasing every year.
 It is our duty as the Local Authority to care for these children and find them appropriate care placements.
 This includes foster placements, supported living, residential placements or a support package.
 There has been a large increase in demand for supported living placements such as semi-independent accommodation.

-Currently, we are placing our young people in these types of placements outside of the county but there is evidence that these placements are not in the young person’s best interests.
+Previously we have been placing our young people in these types of placements outside of the county but there is evidence that these placements are not in the young person’s best interests.
 Young people placed at a distance from home are likely to achieve poorer educational and other outcomes than those placed closer to their home.
 By bringing these placements in to the county, young people can keep strong links with their family and friends and achieve better outcomes.

 About the Project